-Degree of Comparision Rules: If you are someone peculiar about grammar rules in English, then there is no escape from admiring adjectives for you.
+Degree of Comparision Rules: If you are someone peculiar about English grammar rules, then there is no escape from admiring adjectives for you.
 Apart from highlighting the key attributes of nouns and pronouns, adjectives are just the right tool to spice up your boring speeches and sentences.
 But, there is more to unravel in adjectives than you think, and that is where the degree of comparison comes into the picture.
 It not only helps you compare the qualities of two or more than one noun or subject but also forms a significant part of the High School syllabus, competitive exams, and proficiency tests.
+So, let’s dive deeper into this blog article to learn more about the degree of comparison rules with examples, and the different types to give specifications in a sentence.

 What is the Degree of Comparison?